SilasMarvin/wasmind/actors/file_interaction/README.md

 - **`file_interaction`** - Pure Rust library with all the file manipulation logic
 - **`file_interaction_actor`** - WASM actor wrapper that provides the tools to AI agents

-The library can be used independently by other Rust projects, while the actor provides the Hive integration.
+The library can be used independently by other Rust projects, while the actor provides the Wasmind integration.

 ## Actor ID
 `file_interaction_actor`